usegalaxy-eu/website/_posts/2018-11-26-european-galaxy-days.md

 - Yvan Le Bras: "GalaxyE, a new vision of workflow oriented Biodiversity research?"
 - Anup Kumar: "Machine learning with Galaxy"

+You can see many of the presentations on the [Galaxy Hub](https://galaxyproject.org/events/2018-europe-dev/)

 ### Check out more activity about this event on Twitter

 {% twitter https://twitter.com/i/moments/1065919249020059648 %}